-OPERATING EXPENDITURE ELEMENT DRAFT DETERMINATION WHAT OUR CUSTOMERS AND STAKEHOLDER HAVE TOLD US HOW WE'VE RESPONDED IN OUR REVISED PROPOSAL STEP CHANGES • The AER rejected the solar enablement, ESV levy, financial year RIN, Yarra Trams step changes as able to be recovered through the rate of change due to low materiality • Stakeholders wanted us to make sure we did not capture Yarra Trams costs in our base expenditure for the 2026-2031 regulatory period from the Yarra Trams program of works, as the program is expected to finish by 2027 We have re-proposed our solar enablement step change as the most efficient solution to integration of rooftop solar, and a necessary step to reducing investment in network assets.
-We disagree a materiality threshold and the operating expenditure solution is an efficient approach and reduces the need for capital expenditure As we are still negotiating on the final program of works with Yarra Trams, we have not proposed a step change at this stage.
-We will consider a supplementary submission once the negotiations are final CATEGORY SPECIFIC EXPENDITURE The AER used its standard approach to forecast debt raising costs The AER used its standard approach to forecast guaranteed service level (GSL) payments as category specific forecast Stakeholders did not consider debt raising costs to be a step change We accept the AER's decision on forecast debt raising costs We have updated the GSLs category specific forecast with a placeholder value for the new Electricity Distribution Code requirements.
-Once we have modelled the impact of the final decision, we will update the AER with the actual adjustment values
+OPERATING EXPENDITURE ELEMENT DRAFT DETERMINATION WHAT OUR CUSTOMERS AND STAKEHOLDER HAVE TOLD US HOW WE'VE RESPONDED IN OUR REVISED PROPOSAL STEP CHANGES The AER rejected the solar enablement, ESV levy, financial year RIN and the insurance premiums and step changes as able to be recovered through the rate of change due to low materiality The AER moved the Stakeholders wanted project-type step changes to be treated as capital expenditure Stakeholders wanted to see the concept of materiality applied to step changes We will absorb the financial year RIN step change and new costs associated with regulations to licence engineers and field staff.
+We will also absorb at least \$3 million in higher costs from the reclassification of some areas from low to high bushfire risk areas.
+EDO fuse step change to capital expenditure We have re-proposed our increasing insurance premiums step change and have updated the value for a doubling of premiums in the most recent 2020/21 policy.
+We believe these rates of increases that are outside of our control cannot be absorbed through the rate of change calculation, nor should they be subject to any materiality assessments.
+We have provided further evidence to support the step change We have re-proposed our solar enablement step change as the most efficient solution to integration of routtop solar, and a necessary step to reducing investment in network assets.
+We disagree a materiality threshold and the operating expenditure solution is an efficient approach and reduces the need for capital expenditure.
+CATEGORY SPECIFIC EXPENDITURE The AER used its standard approach to forecast debt raising costs The AER used its standard approach to forecast guaranteed service level (GSL) payments as category specific forecast Stakeholders did not consider debt raising costs to be a step change We have updated the GSLs category specific forecast with a placeholder value for the new Electricity Distribution Code requirements.
+Once we have modelled the impact of the final decision, we will update the AER with the actual.

-8.2.3 We use the AER's base-step-trend approach
+9.2.3 We use AER's base-step-trend approach